 - Birds - $10 to $20 based on size

 We will draw a small amount of blood to test for feline leukemia and FIV.
 We will assess the cat's temperment and each cat will receive a physical exam.
-All cats must test negative for feline leukemia and FIV, must be easy to handle and must be physically healthy.
+All cats must test negative for feline leukemia and FIV, must be easy to handle, and must be physically healthy.
 If the cat meets our requirements, we will accept the cat for potential adoption.
+Cat Owner Surrender Form

 All dogs 4 months of age and older will receive a behavior evaluation and physical exam.
-The behavior evaluation assesses the dog's response to basic handling, food/resource guarding and how the dog interacts with other dogs.
+The behavior evaluation assesses the dog's response to basic handling, food/resource guarding, and how the dog interacts with other dogs.
 Dogs cannot show any signs of aggression and must be physically healthy.
 If the dog meets our requirements, we will accept the dog for potential adoption.
+Dog Owner Surrender Form

-Owner requested euthanasia- We provide owner-requested euthanasia for companion animals who are suffering due to old age or illness.
+Owner requested euthanasia: We provide owner-requested euthanasia for companion animals who are suffering due to old age or illness.
 We do not allow owners to be present for euthanasia.
-Owners may take the remains home for burial, or may leave for disposal.
+Owners may take the remains home for burial, or may leave them at the shelter for disposal.
 We also offer private cremation for additional fees.
 The fees for owner-requested euthanasia are:

 - Cats - $20